kylef/swiftenv/README.md

     $ echo 'setenv PATH "$SWIFTENV_ROOT/bin" $PATH' >> ~/.config/fish/config.fish
     $ echo 'status --is-interactive; and . (swiftenv init -|psub)' >> ~/.config/fish/config.fish
     ```

+    For other shells, please [open an issue](https://github.com/kylef/swiftenv/issues/new) and we will visit adding support.

 3. Restart your shell so the changes take effect.